agaz45/NFL_Fantasy_Teams/README.md

   python Main.py $week "owners_fam.json"  - Comment this out if you are using a 8 owner pool

 To run, all you need to do is run ./nfl.ps1 <week>

-For example
+For example, to run week 8:

 ./nfl.ps1 8
-This will run the pool for week 8

 Note: If you want to have performance week by week, make sure the keep the week<number>.txt file for the script to parse